Frequently asked questions

 We’re also putting in place a security bounty program to ensure that, if you or anyone finds an issue, we will happily collaborate with the finder, and reward them for their contribution.

-What about the performance of hiveNet?
+What about the performance of Hivenet?

 It may seem counterintuitive, but it’s actually better for performance to store files across many distributed nodes.
 If stored on a single node, you will retrieve a first block of data, then a second, etc. If these blocks are stored in many nodes, you will retrieve them all at the same time.
 Performance actually depends on many other parameters (your access bandwidth, the load on your device or the server, how many back-and-forths are required to retrieve your file, etc.).
 But the peer-to-peer nature of our solution provides intrinsically better performance than centralized systems.